Leto (film): Production

 Filming began in July 2017 in St. Petersburg.
 At the end of August 2017, Serebrennikov was arrested, deported to Moscow on charges of fraud, and placed under house arrest.
 Nevertheless, by February 2018 he managed to finish the film without violating the prohibitions imposed by the court, as he completed his work using a computer not connected to the Internet.
 A few unfinished scenes were finished using his notes and based on previous rehearsals.
 Initial stills from the film were shown in the edition of 2 February 2018 of Variety.

 Music

 The film features the music of Kino and other Soviet rock bands.
-The soundtrack also includes covers of The Talking Heads' "Psycho Killer", Iggy Pop's "Passenger", Lou Reed's "Perfect Day", and David Bowie's "All the Young Dudes" by contemporary Russian artists, such as Glintshake and Shortparis.
+The soundtrack also includes covers of Talking Heads' "Psycho Killer", Iggy Pop's "Passenger", Lou Reed's "Perfect Day", and David Bowie's "All the Young Dudes" by contemporary Russian artists, such as Glintshake and Shortparis.
 Leto won the Cannes Soundtrack Award.

 Reception

 Critical response

 Allocine's review aggregator gave the film a score of 4.4 out of 5, with numerous outlets placing the film among the world's top films of 2018.